LimJY03/SyntaxComparison/02. Inputs and Outputs/README.md

 Format specifiers are used together with the `printf()` function to tell the compiler what type of data the variable is storing.
 It is basically a placeholder for the variable value.

-For example, to output the value of an int variable, you must use the format specifier `%d` or `%i` surrounded by double quotes, inside the `printf()` function

 The standard way to print a new line is using the escape character `\n`.
 There is no `endl` syntax in `C`.

 The format specifiers (initials `FS`) are as shown below: